CVPR2021-ID453/MIAL/README.md

 You may change the name of the conda environment if you like, but you will need to pay attention to the following steps correspondingly if you do so.

-Please refer to [MMDetection v2.3.0](https://github.com/open-mmlab/mmdetection/tree/v2.3.0) for environment installation.
+Please refer to [MMDetection v2.3.0](https://github.com/open-mmlab/mmdetection/tree/v2.3.0) and the [install.md](https://github.com/open-mmlab/mmdetection/blob/v2.3.0/docs/install.md) of it for environment installation.

 ## Modification in the mmcv Package